AlexeyMish7/Scrum-and-Get-it/docs/SPRINT4_UC133_UC134_MANUAL_STEPS.md

-# Sprint 4 — UC-133 + UC-134 + UC-139 Manual Steps (Exact Order)
+# Sprint 4 — UC-134 (Production Monitoring & Logging) + Other Manual Steps

 This doc is the “do this next” checklist for the items that cannot be completed purely in code.

-- UC-133 (Monitoring & Logging): external setup + verification
-- UC-134 (Performance Optimization): external CDN + audit verification
-- UC-139 (Domain & DNS): custom domain, DNS records, SSL, redirects
+Note on UC numbering: In some Sprint 4 lists, “monitoring & logging” is labeled UC-133; in this checklist we treat it as UC-134 because that’s the acceptance criteria you’re submitting against.

 ---